About 72 Pete

 It's a sign...

-The next reason came from actually looking up 1972 and realising it was a time of great change, often cited as the year Modernism and the post-war consensus died and the the neoliberal hegemony of Thatcherism and Reganomics.
-As a reader of Mark Fisher's Capitalist Realism, a book about why we can't imagine a future other than the binary choice of more of the same or post-apocalypse, I saw the year of my birth as the smoking gun, year zero for some (if not all) that is wrong with the world.
+It turns out 1972 was a time of great change, often cited as the year Modernism and the post-war consensus died and the the neoliberal hegemony of Thatcherism and Reganomics.
+As I read Mark Fisher's Capitalist Realism, a book about why we can't imagine a future other than the binary choice of more of the same or post-apocalypse, I saw the year of my birth as the smoking gun, year zero for some (if not all) that is wrong with the world.

 It's 2024 and I find myself in the grips of an Autistic Burnout, the recovery from which is causing me to examine episodes of my life that were, in hindsight, directly informed by my undiagnosed neurodivergence.
 (I received an autism diagnosis in my late 40s but due to it not being medically disabling have been left to figure it out on my own.)